MStefko/ESA-MappsTools/README.md

 Python version.

  1. Clone the project to a local folder.
- 1. Navigate to project root folder in terminal.
+ 1. Navigate to project root folder `SpiceTools/` in terminal.
  2. Create new Anaconda environment called `spice_tools` with `python3.6` and required
+ packages:
- packages: `conda env create -f environment.yml`
+   - `conda env create -f environment.yml`
+ 4. Activate the newly created environment:
+   - `activate spice_tools`
- 4. Activate the newly created environment: `activate spice_tools`.
-(Using bash, you need to do `source activate spice_tools`.)
+   - (Using bash, you need to do `source activate spice_tools`.)
- 3. Run tests to see if everything is working: `python setup.py test`
+ 3. Run tests to see if everything is working:
+   - `python setup.py test`
+   - You can now `import spice_tools`, `import spice_tools.mosaics`, etc. when you are in the root project folder `SpiceTools/`
+ 4. (Optional) If you want to use the module outside of its working directory, you need to install it into the current environment:
- 4. Install `spice_tools` module: `python setup.py install`
+   - `python setup.py install`

-You can now `import spice_tools`, `import spice_tools.mosaics`, etc. anywhere.
+   - You can now `import spice_tools`, `import spice_tools.mosaics`, etc. anywhere.

 ## Without Anaconda